xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 With tilde wings on both sides `x ~op~ y` evaluates to a linear quantity unless both operands are logarithmic.

 The *wings of preference* also tries to format the result similar to the preferred operand. `P5 ~+ 3/2` formats as `P12` while `P5 +~ 3/2` formats as `6/2` trying to preserve the denominator between 3/2 and 6/2.

+The formatting rules of SonicWeave are too complicated to summarize here and there's no way to express them all in the language itself.
+Just know that the runtime is trying to be smart about the formatting of tilde'd operations.

 ## Arrays